vfarcic/devops24/manuscript/01-sts.md

     -c db-sidecar
 ```

-We created the resources and output the logs of the `db-sidecar` container inside the `db-0` Pod.
+We created the resources and outputted the logs of the `db-sidecar` container inside the `db-0` Pod.

 The output, limited to the last entry, is as follows.